MonoSpheres: Large-Scale Monocular SLAM-Based UAV Exploration through Perception-Coupled Mapping and Planning: INTRODUCTION

-\fix{In this paper, we identify three core properties of motion-based depth sensing and show that explicitly designing the mapping and planning based on these principles can enable autonomy both indoor and outdoor, and at scales comparable to dense sensing methods.
+{In this paper, we identify three core properties of motion-based depth sensing and show that explicitly designing the mapping and planning based on these principles can enable autonomy both indoor and outdoor, and at scales comparable to dense sensing methods.
 In essence, our mapping approach interpolates depth and intelligently estimates free space in texture-sparse areas, solving the problem of sparse free space, while keeping track of obstacle position uncertainties to avoid wrongly deleting mapped obstacles.
 Our planning approach handles the uncertain depth estimates by flying in the direction of the camera, rapidly replanning when new information is obtained and ensuring pure translational motion when visiting exploration viewpoints.

-We evaluate our approach in multiple real-world scenarios, simulations, and ablation studies, demonstrating that it achieves exploration in both indoor and outdoor environments, and at considerably larger scales than existing monocular exploration methods.
+We evaluate our \fix{combined mapping and planning approach, dubbed MonoSpheres,} in multiple real-world scenarios, simulations, and ablation studies, demonstrating that it achieves exploration in both indoor and outdoor environments, and at considerably larger scales than existing monocular exploration methods.
 As a step towards low-cost vision-based UAV autonomy in unknown environments, our paper brings the following contributions: }

-\begin{itemize} \item \fix{A novel monocular 3D mapping method with perception-coupled modules that significantly increase the reliability of mapped free space and obstacles with unreliable, sparse, motion-based depth data as input.} \item A perception-aware exploration approach, enabled by the proposed mapping method, that achieves large-scale 3D outdoor exploration on a UAV equipped with only a monocular camera and IMU, validated in real-world conditions. \item Open-sourced code for the proposed methods, along with example simulation scripts for replicating our results, providing a benchmark for new monocular exploration methods. \end{itemize}
+\begin{itemize} \item {A novel monocular 3D mapping method with perception-coupled modules that significantly increase the reliability of mapped free space and obstacles with unreliable, sparse, motion-based depth data as input.} \item A perception-aware exploration approach, enabled by the proposed mapping method, that achieves large-scale 3D outdoor exploration on a UAV equipped with only a monocular camera and IMU, validated in real-world conditions. \item Open-sourced code for the proposed methods, along with example simulation scripts for replicating our results, providing a benchmark for new monocular exploration methods. \end{itemize}

-\section{\sectionfix{Problem Statement}}
+\section{Problem Statement}